conda-forge/stir-feedstock/README.md

 STIR is Open Source software for use in tomographic imaging.
 Its aim is to provide a Multi-Platform Object-Oriented framework for all data manipulations in tomographic imaging.

+This package contains all STIR utilities and Python support.
+It is built with ITK on all platforms and ROOT on Linux. (root_base for Windows is currently not available on conda-forge).

 Current build status
 ====================